dictcp/uplex-varnish-k8s-ingress/docs/ref-varnish-cfg.md

     If more than one rewrite in the ``rewrites`` array specifies the same VCL subroutine, then they are executed in that subroutine in the order in which they appear in the array.

+## ``spec.req-disposition``

+The ``req-disposition`` is optional, and if present contains a configuration of the disposition of client requests -- how client requests are processed further after request headers have been received.
+See the [``req-disposition`` reference](/docs/ref-req-disposition.md) for details.